alberti42/Volume-Control/README.md

 Requirements
 ------------

-It is required Mac OS X 10.7 (Lion).
-The app has been tested with Mac OS X 10.7, 10.8.
+The app has been tested with macOS Big Sur (11.4).